quantum-mob/Q3/INSTALL.md

   ```
   (replace "your_download_folder" with your own folder name), which first downloads and installs the update from the locally saved file.

-  In both cases, depending on the situation, you may need to give an option `AllowVersionUpdate` or `ForceVersionInstall` to `Q3Update`.
+  In both cases, depending on the situation, you may like to give an option `AllowVersionUpdate` or `ForceVersionInstall` to `Q3Update`.
 See the Help Documentation for `Q3Update` for more details.

 ## Manual Installation